 The Purpose of OSCP

-Preventing revoked certificate use by verifying of the revocation status of public key certificates.
+Preventing revoked certificate use by verifying the revocation status of public key certificates.

 During a secure connection between a web browser and a web server, some information is shared.
 Part of that information is a public key certificate.
 That public key certificate may or may not be revoked (bad).
 OCSP checks the status of that “key”.

-In the image below we see in the first step a key being shared between a web browser and a web server.
+In the image below we see a key being shared between a web browser and a web server.
 The browser can then take this “key” and check with a trusted OCSP server to see the keys’ status.

-If the key status is good the web browser can then establish a secure conection with the original web browser, confident that the key is valid.
+If the key status is good, the web browser can then establish a secure connection with the original web browser, confident that the key is valid.

 Imagine there is a certificate authority and for some reason a group of their certificates are compromised, meaning they are no longer safe to use.
 In this scenario, unless the web browser checked the status of the public key certificate first, it could be using a unsafe certificate.